Reframing “Freemium” by charging the marketing department

 - Easy to upsell.
 They’re already using your tool, so whether it’s by special offer, changing the pay scale, or the user simply outgrows the confines of their service tier, there’s many ways a person can start giving you money.
 That’s something few other business models can boast.

 - Stats for selling.
 It’s awesome marketing to be able to say “Join 10,000 happy users.”
-It’s social proof, just like the subscription counter in the corner of a newsletter implicitly saying “if 40,000 others think it’s worth their time to read this every week, maybe it’s worth yours too.”
+It’s social proof, just like the subscription counter in the corner of a newsletter implicitly saying “if 55,000 people think it’s worth their time to read this every week, maybe it’s worth yours too.”
 It’s also useful when bagging bigger customers because it proves your system can scale, both in technology and in training new users with minimum effort.

 So in the face of the positives and negatives, how do you decide whether it’s right for you and, if it is, how do you think about it so that you’re reaping the benefits while mitigating the costs?